 Riders must be confident, competent, fit and energetic.
 They must be in control in walk, trot and canter in open spaces and happy riding on some steep terrain.

 Accommodation on day 1 is at a comfortable guesthouse with double and twin rooms.
-All rooms have an en-suite with shower, toilet and sink; towels are provided.
+All rooms have towels provided.
+Bathrooms are either en-suite or shared depending on availability.
 The rooms also come with a TV, complimentary tea and coffee, kettle and hair dryer.
 The guesthouse benefits from beautiful views over the Coniston Fells.
 If completing the 3-day trail accommodation on Day 2 is at a family-owned country inn.
 All rooms are clean and comfortable with en-suite and include complimentary tea and coffee.

 Meals along the trail are in traditional Lakeland pubs using good quality ingredients.
 Riders will be able to pick from a varied menu, generally using locally-sourced products such as local meat and fresh fish and game.